Property Tax Information

 Property owners in Kimberley are required to pay taxes based on the value of their property.

 Property taxes are levied and collected by the City of Kimberley.
 View the Tax Rates Bylaw here.
 Please note, that City Council adopts the tax rates bylaw in May of each year.
-The City is also responsible for the collection and distribution of taxes for the Province (school taxes), Regional District, Hospital Districts, BC Assessment and Municipal Finance Authority although it has no control over the amount of taxes collected for these other agencies and it retains none of these funds for its own use.
+The City is also responsible for the collection of taxes for the Province (school taxes), Regional District, Hospital District, BC Assessment and Municipal Finance Authority although it has no control over the amount of taxes collected for these other agencies and it retains none of these funds for its own use.

 - Tax notices

 - Penalties on Unpaid Property Tax and Unclaimed Home Owner Grants